Sampson Gamgee: Legacy

 He gave his name (indirectly, via the tissue) to the hobbit Sam Gamgee in J. R. R. Tolkien's The Lord of the Rings.

 There is a blue plaque commemorating him on the Birmingham Repertory Theatre and a library is dedicated to him in the Birmingham Medical Institute.

 Family

 He married Marion Parker, daughter of an Edgbaston vet, in 1886.
 They had two sons and two daughters.
-One son, Leonard Parker Gamgee became a renowned surgeon of Birmingham and his nephew (son of his sister Fanny Gamgee) was Prof Sir D'Arcy Wentworth Thompson (1860–1948).
+One son, Leonard Parker Gamgee, was a surgeon in Birmingham and his nephew (son of his sister Fanny) was the biologist and classicist D'Arcy Wentworth Thompson.